ToxicFrog/doom-mods/laevis/README.md

 Some mods have specific integration features or compatibility concerns; these are detailed below.

+### Score mods (including LazyPoints & MetaDoom)

+Laevis has optional integration with mods that award points for actions such as kills.
+To enable this, adjust the `XP gain from damage` and `XP gain from score` options.
+The default is to award 1 XP per point of damage dealt, and ignore score entirely.

+If you're using a scoremod, setting `XP gain from score` to a value above 0 will cause you to earn that much XP per point earned.
+This should work with any mod that uses the `PlayerPawn.score` property or `ScoreItem` class to award the player points, and has been tested to work with Lazy Points and MetaDoom.

+Here are the settings I use for those mods; you'll probably want to tweak them based on personal taste, but these may be a useful starting point:

+- **LazyPoints**: 0.0 damage, 1.0 score.
+LP awards bonus points for kills, secrets, items, keys, combos, and having high health, but awards less points for dealing damage (due to not having a scaling score bonus for more dangerous enemies).
+It works out about the same in the end.
+- **MetaDoom**: 0.75 damage, 0.25 score.
+MD awards bonuses for kills (not damage), plus huge score bonuses for all kills/secrets/items on a level.
+These settings tend to result in getting more XP than the default overall, but MD also tends to be harder than vanilla, so it works out in the end.

+### Universal Pistol Start

+Laevis works by storing upgrade information in an item in the player's inventory.
+If this item gets removed all of your levels and upgrades will disappear.
+If you want to lose your weapons but keep your upgrades, make sure that `Keep Inventory Items` is enabled in the UPS settings.

 ### Legendoom

 If you have Legendoom installed, legendary weapons can gain new Legendoom effects on level up.
 Only one effect can be active at a time, but you can change effects at any time.
 Weapons can hold a limited number of effects; if you gain a new effect and there's no room for it, you'll be prompted to choose an effect to delete.
 (Make sure you choose the effect you want to **get rid of**, not one of the ones you want to keep!)